 Whether the puppy will be afraid of bathing depends entirely on you.
 Fortunately, most dogs don’t mind a bath, but teaching them to stand still can be difficult.

-Bathing puppy, be calm, and don’t make any sudden moves.
+Bathing puppy, be calm and don’t make any sudden moves.
 Keep him comfortable, talk to him, praise him.
 He should only experience pleasant associations and understand that he’s not threatened by anything.

-Be sure to follow the rules of dog bath procedure.
+Be sure to follow the rules of the dog bath procedure.
 The temperature and amount of water and the products used should not cause your dog any discomfort.
 Remember to put a mat on the bottom of the bathtub, so he doesn’t slip and feel confident.
 Nothing should cause him any anxiety.